Ladvien/ladvien.github.io/_posts/misc/2016-09-8-c#-refactoring.md

 * [Lumi Uploader Proof of Concept](https://www.youtube.com/watch?v=mLfFbrijakc)

-However, when I Started trying to setup the code base for adding ESP8266 support--well, things went to the poo-house.
-It seemed of all the problems listed above, the only problem I resolved in the rebuild was the lack of Bluetooth LE support.

 ![](http://ladvien.github.io/images/pooh.png){:class="ll-image-med-fr"}
+However, when I Started trying to add ESP8266 support--well, things went to the poo-house.
+It seemed of all the problems listed above the only one resolved, by rebuilding, was the adding of Bluetooth LE support.

 The problem resided around the BLE write functions in C#.
 There were several issues.
 First, the API for Bluetooth LE is found within the newer Windows Universal App.
 This API has plenty of issues.
 On example would be the following: